 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplemental files.

-Cahiers Élisabéthains adheres to the SAGE Harvard reference style.
-View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
+View the Cahiers Élisabéthains reference guidelines to ensure your manuscript conforms to the journal's reference style.